-A team of engineers from Exeter’s Centre for Graphene Science have developed a new method for creating entire device arrays directly on the copper substrates used for the commercial manufacture of graphene.
-Complete and fully-functional devices can then be transferred to a substrate of choice, such as silicon, plastics or even textiles.
+A team of engineers from Exeter’s Center for Graphene Science has developed a new method for creating entire device arrays directly on the copper substrates used for the commercial manufacture of graphene.
+Complete and fully functional devices can then be transferred to a substrate of choice, such as silicon, plastics, or even textiles.

 The new research features in the latest online edition of the Institute of Physics’ respected journal, 2D Materials.

 Professor Monica Craciun, also from Exeter’s engineering department and co-author added: “The University of Exeter is one of the world’s leading authorities on graphene, and this new research is just the latest step in our vision to help create a graphene-driven industrial revolution.
 High-quality, low-cost graphene devices are an integral part of making this a reality, and our latest work is a truly significant advance that could unlock graphene’s true potential.”

 The Exeter engineering team consisted of Dr. Arseny Alexeev, Mr. Matthew Barnes, Dr. Karthik Nagareddy and Profs Craciun and Wright, and the work was carried out as part of the EU-funded FP7 project CareRAMM.